50 Shades of GATE: Beyond Party Politics and Ole Talk – A Student Perspective

 Questions to the Minister(s) of Education

-3. While a means test sounds good on paper.
+2. A means test sounds good on paper.
 The implementation of such criteria raises a number of concerns:

 – Is the government prepared to justify why this approach was taken which has fundamentally changed the orientation of GATE?

-I am afraid that the language of the Cabinet decision on GATE reeks of American-style university management.
-In that model, loan ceilings are raised because student debt is seen as normal, the encouragement of philanthropy by the private sector becomes a convenient strategy for state withdrawal from long terms investments, and education is not about culture, liberation, personal growth, it is about jobs.
-At some local universities, contracts are being designed on the length of an academic year and not the calendar year.
+US College Model: Welcome to the Caribbean: I am afraid that the language of the Cabinet decision on GATE reeks of American-style university management.
+In that model, loan ceilings are raised because student debt is seen as normal, the encouragement of philanthropy by the private sector becomes a convenient strategy for state withdrawal from long terms investments, and education is not about culture, liberation, personal growth – it is about jobs in the economy.

 A national discussion on the possibility of caps on tuition fees are more important than ever because they are expected to rise within this academic year.
 Which means 25% or 50% of what your degree costs when you matriculated may have a very different cost after your first academic year.
-The UWI SSC is advocating this in order to prevent students increasingly paying more and more for tuition even when they are sponsored part of the fees.
-A number of persons say that the “changes are not too bad”.
-My default position is different.
-I do not expect the worst from government; I expect them and challenge them always to do better.

-This “evaluation” and “review” process has done more to discourage students by “thinking three times” before they apply for higher education than build a culture of informed decision making and responsibility when persons think about the possibilities of education and their future.
+This “evaluation” and “review” process has done more to discourage students by “thinking three times” before they apply for higher education than build a culture of informed decision-making and responsibility when persons think about the possibilities of education and their future.
 An economic recession demands hard decisions on national budgets.
 A cut to social spending without addressing institutional accountability is neoliberalism 101.

-We value the self-reliance and hard work of generations of Caribbean people who studied hard and saved to access education – something that they valued very highly.
+We value the self-reliance and hard work of generations of Caribbean people who studied hard and saved their money to access education – something that they valued very highly.
 At the same time, we are not willing to sacrifice our philosophy of education that maintained its open and democratic character.
-If we sacrifice this, we are taking away our sweat and steps on progress.
+If we sacrifice this, we are taking away our sweat and steps toward progress.

 Comments are closed.